MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     });
     ```

-1. Let's not forget to scale the piano key motion and the camera positions as well:
+1. Let's not forget to scale the piano key movements and the camera positions as well:

     ```javascript
     const alpha =  3*Math.PI/2;